 According to some books (Encyclopaedia Britannica), the ginseng is one of the only real aphrodisiacs in existence!
-Marco Polo praised it as an elixir and so did many other travellers to China.
+Marco Polo praised it as an elixir and so did many other travelers to China.
 Back then, it was the most expensive plant in the world.
+So, what are the ginseng benefits?

 - Increases energy and stamina.